W G Habershon M E Habershon

 Restored: Waldron (1859-62)

 Gerald Pemberton Hutchinson (1866-1951) was the son of a clergyman, who was a master at Rugby School.
 The son was living as a lodger in London in 1891 when he described himself as an artist, though nothing is known about his training.
 By this time he was working for J Powell and Sons, whom he joined in 1889 on the manufacturing side.
 In 1895 he joined the Art Workers Guild and in both 1901 and 1911 he called himself more precisely an artist in stained glass; by this time he was married and lived successively in Chislehurst, Kent and Kensington.
 In fact, within a short time at Powell’s, he had come to take a greater part on the managerial side and by 1920 was a director.
 Most of his designs for the firm date from the earlier part of his career or from the 1930s.
-They are not highly rated by Denis Hadley, but if the glass at Lower Beeding in particular that is attributed to him is actually his work, its originality of design suggests that this is not an entirely fair assessment.
+They are not highly rated by Dennis Hadley, but his glass at Lower Beeding in particular displays an originality of design that goes well beyond Powell’s routine efforts of the period and suggests that this is not an entirely fair assessment.

-Glass: Lancing, – St James; Lower Beeding (attr): Worthing, – St Botolph, Heene
+Glass: Hunston; Kirdford; Lancing, – St James; Lindfield; Lower Beeding; Slinfold; Wivelsfield; Worthing, – St Botolph, Heene

 R S Hyde